tardate/LittleArduinoProjects/Girabot/README.md

 I think 9V is the way to go, purely from a size and weight perspective

 So with a 9V source, I'm planning for two power rails in the system:
-* 9V unregulated, current TBD
+* 9V unregulated direct from the battery
-* 5V regulated, current TBD

-Although the total current requirements are yet to be determined exactly, they will be more than the Arduino can safely deliver directly.
-So the 5V will be supplied from the battery via an LM7805 regulator.
+* 5V via an LM7805 regulator

 Given two power rails, there's a question of which should be used to power the Arduino:
 * 9V unregulated fed to VIN
 * 5V regulated fed to 5V pin

-If a 9V supply is provided to VIN, it will go through the Arduino's regulator to provide 5V for internal operations and GPIO pins.
-That is fine, however there is an issue that we now have two 5V supplies.
-These will not be exactly equal and may cause problems (such as current reversals) if intermixed.
-Since I will be providing 5V output from the Arduino to circuits powered by the 5V regulated supply, I think it is safer to also power the Arduino via the 5V regulated supply.
+Either can work, although it is perhaps more efficient to power the Arduino for 5V regulated, as this eliminates need to use the Arduino's (now redundant) internal regulator.

 ### Proof-of-concept/Explorations
 * [LM317 Adjustable Regulator](../Electronics101/Power317) - test and graph the adjustable voltage supply